priyanshu528priya/EMPOWER-KARE/README.md

 * utterance_no: denotes the utterance number in an ongoing conversation.

-* author_role: can take either of the two roles: agent/victim.
+* author_role: can take either of the two roles: bot/user.
-	** agent - the conversational agent acting as counselor to help the victim.
+	** bot - the conversational agent acting as counselor to help the victim.
-	** victim - user who is victim of some crime.
+	** user - user who is victim of some crime.

 * utterance: the text stated by agent/victim.